-The Royal College of Physicians (RCP) is delighted to invite you to join us at the Harveian Oration, which is one of the oldest and most significant events in our calendar.
+The Royal College of Physicians (RCP) invites you to the Harveian Oration, one of the oldest and most significant events in our calendar.

-The Harveian Oration was established in 1656 by William Harvey (1578-1657).
-Each year, the RCP continues the tradition Harvey began by inviting a leading doctor or scientist to speak on issues relating to his or her field of work.
+The Harveian Oration was established in 1656 by William Harvey (1578–1657).
+Each year, the RCP continues the tradition by inviting a leading doctor or scientist to speak on issues relating to their field of work.

 English physician and RCP fellow William Harvey was the first person to accurately describe how blood is pumped around the body by the heart.
 A year before his death, Harvey instructed that his patrimonial estate of Burmarsh in Kent, which was then valued at £56 a year, should be given to the RCP.

 In an indenture dated 21 June 1656, Harvey's directions for the use of his donation were clear: